 It’s important to note that St. John’s wort is known for interacting with lots of medications.
-This especially goes for blood thinners, birth control pills, and chemotherapy medications.
+This is especially true for blood thinners, birth control pills, and chemotherapy medications.
 Always check with your doctor before taking this herb.

-Omega-3 fatty acids are a healthy form of fats found in fish such as salmon, trout, and sardines (among others).
-They are available in supplement form and are sometimes also called fish oil capsules.
-According to the Mayo Clinic, researchers have found that people who have low levels of two brain chemicals found in fish oil supplements may be at an increased risk for depression.
-It is ideal to get a higher ratio of DHA to EPA, which are both types of omega-3 fatty acids.
+Omega-3 fatty acids are a healthy type of fat found in fish such as salmon, trout, and sardines.
+They’re available in supplement form and are sometimes called fish oil capsules.
+According to the Mayo Clinic, researchers have found that people who have low levels of two brain chemicals found in fish oil supplements may be at an increased risk of depression.
+It’s ideal to get a higher ratio of DHA to EPA, which are both types of omega-3 fatty acids.

 In addition to taking fish oil supplements to get omega-3 fatty acids, you can also increase the amount of fish you eat.
-Eating fish three times a week can increase your omega-3 fatty acids without having to take supplements.
+Eating fish three times a week can increase your omega-3 fatty acids without the aid of supplements.

 Keep in mind that some fish can have high levels of mercury.
 These include swordfish, tilefish, king mackerel, and shark.
-Avoid these in favor of lower mercury fish like light canned tuna, salmon, freshwater trout, and sardines.
+Avoid these in favor of fish with lower levels of mercury, such as light canned tuna, salmon, freshwater trout, and sardines.

 Saffron is a spice derived from a dried portion of a crocus, a flower in the iris family.
 According to a study in Alternative Medicine Review, taking saffron stigma (the end of the carpel, or rod-like stem, in the flower) has been shown to be effective in treating mild to moderate depression.

-There may be a link between low levels of folic acid (the synthetic form of folate) and people with depression.
-Taking 500 mcg of folic acid has been linked with improving the effectiveness of other antidepressants medications.
-Focus on consuming folate-rich foods daily.
-These include beans, lentils, fortified cereals, dark leafy greens, sunflower seeds, and avocado.
+There may be a link between low levels of folic acid (the synthetic form of folate) and depression.
+Taking 500 micrograms of folic acid has been linked with improving the effectiveness of other antidepressant medications.

-Zinc is a nutrient linked with mental functions like learning and behavior.
-Low levels of blood zinc are more associated with depression, according to Biological Psychiatry.
-According to Nutrition Neuroscience, taking a 25 mg zinc supplement daily for 12 weeks can help reduce depression symptoms.
+According to Nutrition Neuroscience, taking a 25-milligram zinc supplement daily for 12 weeks can help reduce depression symptoms.
 Taking zinc supplements can also increase the amount of available omega-3 fatty acids in the body.

-Several heath food stores may market herbs and supplements as being able to treat depression.
-However, according to a review published in BJPsych Advances, there are several that haven’t been proven as effective in treating depression.
+Health food stores may market herbs and supplements as being able to treat depression.
+However, according to a review published in BJPsych Advances, several of these treatments haven’t been shown to be effective in treating depression.
 These include the following herbs: